Safe & Modern Dental Material & Equipment

 We invest in safe and modern dental materials that aid in the long-term success of dental health.
 Listed here are some examples of the materials or tools we use:

-The use of self-aspirating syringes is a new addition to the dentistry world in the past decade.
-With the use of this syringe, the injection of local anaesthetic into your bloodstream is more controlled and specific.
+The use of self-aspirating syringes is a novel addition to the dentistry world in the past decade.
+With the use of this syringe, the injection of local anaesthetic into your bloodstream is controlled and specific.

 The syringe has an ergonomic design which provides optimal balance, tactile control of the injection and lowered hand stress during the injection.